-All 300- and 400-level courses are open only to juniors and seniors, or others with the consent of the instructor.
+All 300- and 400-level courses are open only to juniors and seniors, though underclassmen may enroll with the consent of the instructor.

 Students are encouraged to develop individualized majors in consultation with a member of the department.
 Such a major would give a student a thorough foundation in history while offering him the opportunity to pursue topics of interest in related disciplines.

 The History minor consists of eighteen hours in History department courses.
-Of these eighteen hours, six hours each must be earned at the 300/400 level, and no more than six hours at the 100-level.
+Of these eighteen hours, at least six hours must be earned at the 300/400 level, and no more than six hours at the 100-level.
 Courses satisfying the minor are also to be distributed among the areas of American, European, and non-American/non-European history.
 Minors must take at least three credit hours in each of these areas and no more than nine credit hours of the required eighteen in any one area.

 Core curriculum courses may be used to satisfy the requirements for this minor.

 HISTORY 101-102.
 (3-3)

 EUROPEAN SURVEY.
 The study of Western civilization from the Renaissance and Reformation to the present century, with emphasis on those movements and institutions which have determined the form of the contemporary Western World.
 Students majoring in history must take this course no later than their junior year.
 Prerequisite: none.
 Offered: each semester.
 Not open to seniors.